leynos/lag-complexity/docs/lag-complexity-function-design.md

     (including the INT8 variant and `depth_mlp_log.onnx` fallback) alongside the ambiguity classifier.
-  - Implement the `DepthClassifierOnnx` and `AmbiguityClassifierOnnx` providers, gated by the `onnx` feature flag, wiring in calibration switches and deterministic tokenization.
+  - Implement the `DepthClassifierOnnx` and `AmbiguityClassifierOnnx` providers, gated by the `onnx` feature flag, wiring in calibration switches, deterministic tokenization, and fail-closed SHA-256 verification for model and tokenizer artefacts.
   - Implement the `score_batch` method and integrate `rayon` for parallel execution.
   - Set up the `criterion` benchmarking suite and implement the initial set of